dialogflow/asr-server/README.md

 It will check that all required libraries installed to your system and also will look for Kaldi libraries in ../kaldi-apiai folder.
-If you have the Kaldi installed somewhere else you may explicitly pass the path via --kaldi-root option:
+If you have Kaldi installed somewhere else you may explicitly pass the path via --kaldi-root option:

 	$ ./configure --kaldi-root=<path_to_kaldi>